 Answers to frequently asked questions regarding THESEUS-FE

 Here we present some of the most common questions that user's of THESEUS-FE have.
-This section has recently been started and will grow over time.

-If you do not find an answer to your particular question here, feel free to contact us any time.
+If you do not find an answer to your particular question here, feel free to

 Licensing

-A: For issuing your license file we need the name of your license server.
+For issuing your license file we need the name of your license server.
 This is often called the "hostname".
 For single-user installations this usually is the machine that your are using THESEUS-FE on.

 Furthermore we need the MAC address of its Ethernet network card.
 For FlexNet licensing this is called the "hostid".